elmerastudillo/Core-Unix-Utilities/ReadMe.md

 1. Print all environment variables (names and values)
     - `printenv`
 1. Make an alias named `hello` that prints `Hello world`
+    - `alias hello='echo "hello world"'`

 1. Make an alias named `gocode` that navigates to your code directory
+    - `alias hello='echo "Hello world"'`
 1. Print all aliases (names and values)
+    - `alias hello='echo cd /Users/elmerastudillo/desktop/Core-Unix-Utilities'`
 ### Getting Help

 1. Print what options a command accepts, like `bash` or `python`